-More complicated tests such as gastroscopy (a look into the bowel with a special telescope) are not usually needed.
+More complicated tests such as gastroscopy or colonoscopy (to look into the bowel with a special telescope) are not usually needed.
 However, they may be done if symptoms are not typical, or if you develop symptoms of IBS in later life (over the age of about 50) when other conditions need to be ruled out.

 - Exercise.
 Regular exercise is known to help to ease symptoms.

 - Managing stress levels.
 Stress and other emotional factors may trigger symptoms in some people.
 So, anything that can reduce your level of stress or emotional upset may help.

 - Keeping a symptom diary.
 It may help to keep a food and lifestyle diary for 2-4 weeks to monitor symptoms and activities.
 Note everything that you eat and drink, times that you were stressed, and when you took any formal exercise.
 This may identify triggers, such as a food, alcohol, or emotional stresses, and may show if exercise helps to ease or to prevent symptoms.